Charles Guggenheim: Career

 Guggenheim worked on Robert F. Kennedy's presidential campaign; after Sen. Kennedy was assassinated, Guggenheim was asked by the Kennedy family to put together a tribute for the 1968 Chicago Convention.
 It was completed in less than two months.
 It was shown at the convention and broadcast simultaneously.
 The convention hall came to a standstill for twenty minutes.
 The resulting film, Robert Kennedy Remembered (1968), won the Academy Award for Best Live Action Short Film.

 Although Guggenheim occasionally ventured into feature and political film production, he stayed mostly with documentary films.
 He quit producing political campaign advertisements in the early 1980s saying, "If you play the piano in a house full of ill repute, it doesn't matter how well you play the piano."
 He won two more Oscars for short subject documentary film-making, for The Johnstown Flood (1989) and A Time for Justice (1995).
 He received twelve nominations in total.

 His last documentary was produced with his daughter and colleague (since 1986), Grace Guggenheim, the 2003 TV documentary film Berga: Soldiers of Another War, a little-known story about a group of 350 American soldiers captured by the Nazis during the Battle of the Bulge who, because they were Jewish or the Nazis thought they "looked Jewish", were sent to slave labor camp and worked beside civilian political prisoners.

 (Guggenheim, who was Jewish, had himself been a member of the 106th Division, which had the highest casualty rate of the Allied Divisions.
 But a severe leg infection caused him to be left behind when his unit was shipped overseas.)

 Guggenheim finished the film six weeks before his death in October 2002 from pancreatic cancer.
-Soldiers and Slaves, a companion book to the film, was published by Roger Cohen, New York Times and Herald Tribune columnists using research materials.
+Soldiers and Slaves, a companion book to the film, was published by Roger Cohen, a New York Times and Herald Tribune columnist.